Reading Research to Classroom Practice

 Phase 1: Reading Instruction Foundation Training

-The NC SIP II staff development resource program has adopted a staff development program entitled Teaching Students with Persistent Reading Problems.
+The NC SIP II staff development resource program has adopted a staff development program entitled Reading Research to Classroom Practice.
 The content and media in this program have been developed by Rebecca Felton and David Lillie in partnership with the Guilford County School System in North Carolina.
 The staff development program has been designed to introduce teachers to the knowledge, skills and procedures needed to provide effective instruction for students with persistent reading difficulties.
 The teaching principles, techniques and strategies presented in the program are supported by an extensive body of instructional research involving students with reading difficulties.

 The program is designed to provide teachers with a solid foundation of knowledge and skills needed to deliver effective instruction for students, who, after several years of instruction and learning experiences in reading, still have difficulties reading fluently and are significantly behind their age peers.
 The program consists of nine units and provides a solid foundation on which to build an effective reading instruction program.